graphql-hive/graphql-conf-2025-gateway-workshop/SLIDES.md

 <!--
 - Before we dive into the workshop, let me mention some other interesting talks happening during the conference
-- TODO: get a list
+- There are several other sessions that might interest you if you're working with GraphQL
-- But for now, let's focus on what we're building together...
+- But for now, let's focus on what we're building together -->
--->

 ---
 layout: center
 ---

-# Who here knows about Hive Gateway?
+# Who here has _heard_ about Hive Gateway?

 <!--
-- QA
+- Perfect!
+Now I can see who I'm talking to
 -->

 ---
 layout: center
 ---

-# Who here has worked with Hive Gateway?
+# Who here has _worked_ with Hive Gateway?

 <!--
-- QA
--->
+- Great!
+That gives me a good sense of experience levels in the room
+- Whether you're new to Hive Gateway or have been using it, today will be valuable
+- We're going to build something pretty impressive together -->

 ---